jakobbbb/pvs-uebung-2/pvs.md

 }
 ```

-To find a sweep spot for the threshold `THRES`, some tests were
+To find a sweet spot for the threshold `THRES`, some tests were
 performed (machine with 4 core and 4 threads):

 | `THRES` | Speedup |